 The infirm woman had to touch His robe (Matthew 9, Luke 8).

 So, what am I going to do?
 Well, starting May 25, I am going to take a photo of myself every single day for a whole month or have someone take it for me, and I am going to share it on social media using the hashtag #LearningToLoveMySelfie.

-Do you want to join me in this awesomeness when I do the challenge in June 2017?
+Do you want to join me in this awesomeness?
 Are you ready for this revolution to take back your heart?
-If so, sign-up and be the first to know when the challenge starts again.
-You will get my selfie idea checklist in June.
+If so, sign-up below.

 I am so excited about this!
 Let’s do this!

 Sometimes we need a few practical tips to help with our little issue…here are a few things I found helpful:

 - I want my smile to be genuine, so I’ll often ask Marcus to do or say something that makes me laugh.
 Try more candid photos.

 - Have several photos taken; hat way I can choose the best ones and scrap the rest.
 The photo above had about 10 ‘takes’.
 Hold my head up slightly, angle my body…

 - Hold my head up slightly, angle my body…

 - Try briefly looking away from the camera or closing my eyes and then opening them – just to get a fresh shot.